 vThunder for Amazon Web Services is a fully operational, software-only version of the ACOS Series Server Load Balancer (SLB), or Application Delivery Controller (ADC) device.
 It is configurable by ACOS CLI, GUI, AXAPI, and Harmony Controller.
 For more information see Virtual Instances in Harmony Controller.

-vThunder is a virtual appliance, yet it retains most of the functionality available on the hard- ware based ACOS appliances.
+vThunder is a virtual appliance, yet it retains most of the functionality available on the hardware based ACOS appliances.
 Managing vThunder is the same as managing hardware based ACOS device, and vThunder has the same CLI configurations and GUI presentation.

 The networking configuration for vThunder is also like hardware based ACOS devices.